 and absorption of food, cellular transformations, assimilation of sensory perceptions and mental and emotional upheavals.
 Agni thus includes the total sequences of chemical interactions and changes in the body and mind

 .
 Digestive ability depends on the strength of Agni.

 are closely interrelated with each other.
 Agni and Pitta both are hot and light.
 Moreover Agni is subtle and dry.
 The Pitta contains the heat energy of Agni, which helps in digestion.
 Pitta is therefore considered as the container of Agni.
 Agni is acidic in nature and stimulates the digestive power.
 Agni is subtly related to the movement of Vata

 .
 Agni is present in all the tissues and cells.
 It is necessary for maintaining the nutrition and autoimmune mechanism.
 Agni destroys micro organisms, foreign bacteria and toxins in the stomach and the intestines.

-Ayurveda, the holistic treatment method therefore recommends for a balanced agni which is indeed vital for health.
+Thus Ayurveda recommends for a balanced Agni which is indeed vital for health.
 The physical strength and the strength of the body to resist disease are directly related to the heat energy determining the metabolic processes of the body.
-When balance of agni is disturbed disease is caused.
+When balance of Agni is disturbed disease is caused.